mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Okay, the `setUp` function created the `joe123` account with a score of 150, which explains why `test_initial_score` expected those values.
 Now, all is well with the world, right?

-Of course not.
-This is a bad test.
-It forced you, the reader, to search outside the test function to understand its correctness.
+No, this is a **bad test**.
+The reader can't understand why this test works unless they search outside the test itself.

 # Keep the reader in your test function

-**The reader should be able to understand a test function without reading any code outside the function body.**
+**The reader should understand a test function without reading any code outside the function body.**
 {: .notice--info}

 Here is a better way to write the above test that conveys the meaning to the reader straightforwardly: